 - Focus on bringing the foot down to the ground under a slightly bent knee rather than feeling that you are reaching out forwards with the foot.

-Follow A Progressive Program
+Follow a Progressive Technique Transition Program